grame-cncm/faust/tools/benchmark/README.md

 ## interp-tracer

+**Note** : In Faust, the interval calculation system on signals is supposed to detect possible problematic computations at compile time, and refuse to compile the corresponding DSP code.
+But **since the interval calculation is currently quite imperfect**, it can misbehave and generate possible problematic code, that will possibly crash at runtime.

 The **interp-tracer** tool runs and instruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW, CAST_INT_OVERFLOW and DIV_BY_ZERO operations, or LOAD/STORE errors.

+- [FP_SUBNORMAL, FP_INFINITE and FP_NAN values](https://www.gnu.org/software/libc/manual/html_node/Floating-Point-Classes.html)(*) are produced when compiling with floating point numbers.
+- [INTEGER_OVERFLOW](https://en.wikipedia.org/wiki/Integer_overflow) is produced when computing with integer numbers (actually 32 bits Integer supported by the compiler) and producing out-of-range result.
+They can be a wanted effect like in the implementation of the [no.noise](https://github.com/grame-cncm/faustlibraries/blob/master/noises.lib#L63) generator.
+- [CAST_INT_OVERFLOW](https://frama-c.com/2013/10/09/Overflow-float-integer.html)(*) happen when converting a floating point number back in a integer number (like using a `int(val)` expression).
+- DIV_BY_ZERO(*) happens when dividing number by 0.
+-  LOAD/STORE(*) happens when reading or writing outside of `rdtable` or `rwtable`.

+(*) Those errors typically reveal incorrectly written code which must be corrected.

 Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO, CAST_INT_OVERFLOW and LOAD/STORE errors are produced.